October 31–December 26, 2016

 Bring Donation for Second Harvest Food Bank – Receive FREE Admission on Mondays

-Free admission on Mondays extended through February!
+Free admission on Mondays through December!

 Organized in 1978, Second Harvest Food Bank of Middle Tennessee is a private, not-for-profit, tax-exempt organization.
 Second Harvest’s mission is to feed hungry people and work to solve hunger issues in our community.
 Second Harvest distributes food and other products to approximately 450 nonprofit partner agencies in 46 counties in Middle and West Tennessee.
 Partners include food pantries, soup kitchens, shelters, childcare facilities, senior centers, group homes, and youth enrichment programs.
 For more information on Second Harvest Food Bank of Middle Tennessee and its programs, please visit secondharvestmidtn.org.